Index

 Selecting the components

 The first step in calculating an index is choosing its components.
 These components could be companies, sectors, or specific assets.
 For instance, the S&P 500 index includes 500 large-cap U.S. companies.
 The selection criteria for these components often depend on market capitalisation, industry representation, and geographical location.
-The chosen components must represent the broader market segment or economic sector the index aims to track.
+The chosen components must represent the broader market segment or market economic sector the index aims to track.

 Assigning weights